Customer Service

 • A vital security flaw affecting active business services.

-The customer and Fortinet commit to dedicate technical resources 24 hours a day, seven days a week, 365 days a year by telephone and remote sessions.
+The user and Fortinet commit to dedicating technical resources 24 hours a day, seven days a week, 365 days a year by telephone and remote sessions.

-If a workaround is accepted, a Priority 1 ticket will be reclassified in priority.
+If a workaround is accepted, a Priority 1 ticket will be reclassified as Priority.
 Workarounds may include:

 • Reverting configuration changes.